 Following graduate school, I worked with CIEE Bonaire as a teaching and research assistant then advanced to instructor.
-From Janurary 2016 to December 2017, I taught marine and environmental science at the College of the Marshall Islands.
-I also developed a 30-credit Marine Science Certificate program at the college with the goal of building local capacity to support scientific-based decision making regarding RMI's marine resources.
+From January 2016 to December 2017, I taught marine and environmental science at the College of the Marshall Islands(CMI).
+While at CMI, I developed a 30-credit Marine Science Certificate program with the goal of building local capacity to support scientific-based decision making regarding RMI's marine resources.

 I began scuba diving at age 10 and was instantly drawn to the ocean.
 I have logged over 300 dives and am a PADI Dive Master and AAUS certified.
 My broad research interests include coral reef ecology and conservation.

 Aside from research and teaching, I am passionate about marine science outreach and communicating science through social media outlets.
 I also enjoy SCUBA diving, traveling, sailing, and underwater photography.